Macil/DCPU-16-Assembler/README.md

 read in little endian form, and "BE" means it should be read in big endian form.
 If the file is included in the same endian form that the source file is being compiled to, then the contents of the file will exactly match what is written into the final binary.
+Example usage:
+`.incbin "some file.bin" le`

 Custom NB-Opcodes
 -----------------